pythonwithalex/Spring2015/week2/list_string_review.md

 ## Why does all of this matter?

-String and list methods will be confusing without some familiarity with the idea of mutability and immutability.
+String and list methods will be confusing without some familiarity with the idea of mutability and immutability and which data types are 'read-only'.

 ## What is a method?